Our business recycling and rubbish service

 Bulky commercial waste

-Please contact the council's Cityclean team on 01273 290798 if you’d like a quote for removing bulky commercial waste.
+Please contact the council's Cityclean team on 01273 290798 if you’d like a quote for removing this waste.
 Before giving a price, we may need to visit on site to assess size and weight.

 We can't collect asbestos, or large white goods such as washing machines or fridges/fridge freezers in commercial waste.
-We've also a list of potentially harmful waste we can't collect.
+We also have a list of potentially harmful waste we can't collect.

 Small electrical goods, such as microwaves, kettles and toasters are permitted.